 Thank you for your interest in the Mental Health Commission of Western Australia.

 Unfortunately, due to the limited amount of staff resources we are not able to process student media enquiries.

 We encourage budding journalists to use your research skills and utilise the plethora of information available on any of our websites including

 For more resources, please visit our Reports and Resources page.

 Reporting on mental health, alcohol and other drugs

-For media reporting in this area, the Mindframe website is a great resource to help you provide responsible, accurate and sensitive representation of mental illness and suicide in the media.
-There you can find their guide for safe reporting of mental illness.
+For media reporting on mental health, alcohol and other drugs, the Mindframe website is a great resource to help you provide responsible, accurate and sensitive representation of mental illness, suicide, and alcohol and other drugs in the media.

 Thank you for your support.

 Connect with us on social media